danielep71/VBA-PROBABILITY-DISTRIBUTIONS/README.md

 1. read [CONTRIBUTING.md](CONTRIBUTING.md);
 2. open an issue to discuss scope;
 3. state the numerical method and independent reference;
+4. document the supported domain;
-4. add or update regression tests;
+5. add or update regression tests;
+6. add or update external benchmark cases where applicable;
-5. compile the VBA project;
+7. compile the VBA project;
-6. run the complete test harness;
+8. run the complete test harness;
-7. re-export edited modules from the VBE;
+9. re-export edited modules from the VBE;
-8. update the affected Wiki pages and README sections.
+10. update the affected Wiki pages and README sections.

 Also read: